 the residence halls distribute handouts on crime prevention.

 - Student groups may invite university police officers to speak on various crime and safety-related issues.
 Crime prevention programs are available on campus crime, sexual assault, alcohol and drug awareness, self-defense, walking safety, bicycle security, and campus watch.

-- The University Police sponsors the Rape Aggression Defense (R.A.D.) course for women on campus in order to “develop and enhance the options of self-defense, so they may become viable considerations to the woman who is attacked."
-These courses are held at different times throughout the year and provide women a chance to develop awareness and risk reduction strategies along with physical defense techniques.
+- R.A.D. courses are held throughout the year and provide women a chance to develop awareness and risk reduction strategies along with physical defense techniques.